-- Reduce the associated enteropathy, improve nutrition and bone density.
+- Reduce the associated enteropathy, and improve nutrition and bone density.

-- Dapsone is first choice and reduces the itch within a day or two.
-Cautions and blood monitoring requirements should be noted.
+- Dapsone is first choice in cases refractory to dietary management alone and reduces the itch within a day or two.

 Complications may arise from problems associated with coeliac disease.
 These include:

-- Neurological problems - ataxia (gluten ataxia), peripheral neuropathy, epilepsy
+- Neurological problems - ataxia (gluten ataxia), peripheral neuropathy, and epilepsy.

 - Untreated, DH follows a prolonged course over years, with relapses and remissions.